CraigJPerry/craigjperry.github.io/source/_posts/Hexo-with-Github-Pages.md

 ---
 There are 3 steps to configuring the [hexo](https://hexo.io/) static site generator to use a custom domain while hosting on [Github Pages](https://pages.github.com/):

-1. Setup the git repository
+1. Create A Git Repo
-2. Configure & deploy hexo
+2. Configure Hexo
 3. Configure DNS

+Lastly there's some notes on how to use this setup.

 ## Create A Git Repo